 From here there's a few approaches we could take.
 We can keep using this traced-style keyboard and do some tricks to incorporate the thumbs and bridge the two halves together, or we could define our own custom keyboard shape from scratch.

 Before we get into that however, we should circle back on something we discussed in the Points portion of this guide.
-Our ergogen.cache.works preview was limited to MX spacing, and we weren't able to get a clear view of our actual keyboard layout.
+Our ergogen.ceoloide.com preview was limited to MX spacing, and we weren't able to get a clear view of our actual keyboard layout.
 Let's fix that now and create an outline that's just a preview of our keys.

 keys.dxf